Harrison Barnes' Legal Career Advice Podcast - Episode 1

 See also: How Can I Get an In-House Counsel Job Straight Out of Law School?

-There is no limit to what any attorney can do who understands and plays the rules of the game.
+There is no limit to what any attorney who understands and plays the rules of the game can do.

 - See Four Union-Like Rules of All Law Firms You Need to Know About for more information.

 I know one guy that went to an UNACCREDITED California law school and was dyslexic and had all sorts of learning disabilities.
 He understood the rules of the game and got out there.
 He ended up getting an LLM from a good law school (something any attorney can do – they are not hard to get into at the LLM level) and became a big-time partner in a major American law firm.
 He has a huge book of business, and despite his learning disabilities and other issues (his style of practice is more "talk" than substance, in my opinion), he really cares about his clients and does a PHENOMENAL job getting out there and meeting people.
 He even got a job as an adjunct professor at a top 15 law school.